Whiz: A Fast and Flexible Data Analytics System: Evaluation

 Improvements arise for two reasons.
-First, \name{} is able to {\em deploy appropriate number of tasks only when needed}: custom ready triggers immediately indicate data availability, and runtime parallelism (\secref{es:formulation}) allows messages to dense vertices~\cite{graphx} to be processed by more than one task.
-In our experiments, \name{} has $1.53\times$ more tasks (each runs multiple vertex programs) scheduled over time; rapid processing and runtime adaptation to data directly translates to jobs finishing faster.
-Second, because of triggered compute, \name{} does not necessarily hold resources for a task if not needed, resulting in $1.25\times$ better cluster efficiency.
+First, \name{} is able to {\em deploy appropriate number of tasks only when needed}: custom ready triggers immediately indicate data availability, and runtime parallelism (\secref{es:formulation}) allows messages to high-degree vertices~\cite{graphx} to be processed by more than one task.
+Also, \name{} has $1.53\times$ more tasks (each runs multiple vertex programs) scheduled over time; rapid processing and runtime adaptation to data directly leads to jobs finishing faster.
+Second, because of triggered compute, \name{} doesn't hold resources for a task if not needed, resulting in $1.25\times$ better cluster efficiency.

-As before, ES stickiness to achieve data-locality can slow down completion times in some cases.